BY SIGNING THE INITIATIVE PETITION YOU HELPED TO:

 SAVE your right to Vote!

-This Initiative gives YOU THE RIGHT TO VOTE on the future of San Geronimo Golf Course and your tax dollars.
+This Initiative gave YOU THE RIGHT TO VOTE on the future of San Geronimo Golf Course and your tax dollars.

 The Initiative requires Marin County officials to comply with the Community Plan and preserve the 157 acres for use - primarily for golf operations.